robhiddinga/domoticz-thinkingcleaner-plugin/README.md

 Now go to **Setup**, **Hardware** in Domoticz.
 There you add **ThinkingCleaner**.

-Fill in the IP address of your ThinkCleaner.
+Fill in the IP address of your ThinkingCleaner.
 And the adress and port of your Domoticz server.

 Have fun!